-Today multitudes of Believers are ignorant of the instructions in Scripture, and the consequences of disobedience.
-Their pastors and leaders have not told them the Truth of the Second Commandment, because it would not “fit into” the theology learned from their theological seminaries and Bible schools.
+Today multitudes of Believers are ignorant of the instructions in Scripture, and the consequences of their disobedience.
+Many pastors and spiritual leaders do not mention the true meaning of the Second Commandment, because it would not “fit into” the theology learned from their theological seminaries and Bible schools.
 Many twist the plain and simple truth of the Second Commandment.